Slion/StellarisMods/README.md

 This mod offers one feature common to all resolutions: most windows are now moveable.
 Even the Outliner is moveable.
 The Fleet View being a notable exception as it is effectively hardcoded to the bottom left corner.

-#### 3840 x 1600 resolution
+#### Widescreen layout
+Special widescreen layout is used for any screen wider than 3440 pixels including 4K screens.
-Special widescreen layout putting Outliner on the left and most windows opening on the right of it.
+Widescreen layout is putting Outliner on the left and most windows opening on the right of it.
 The top bar is also reduced to 1920 pixels and centred to make it more accessible.
 ![Widescreen Planet View](widescreen-planet-view.png "Widescreen Planet View")